401k Plans

 The biggest difference between a Roth and a traditional 401(k) is how and when you get a tax break: The tax advantage of a traditional 401(k) is that your contributions are tax-deductible in the year they are made.
 The tax advantage of a Roth 401(k) is that your withdrawals in retirement are not taxed.

 Tough call.
-If you are just starting your career, go with a Roth.
-Otherwise, select a traditional or do a mix of both.
+If you are just starting your career or find yourself in a lower tax bracket, go with a Roth to get the benefit of tax free compunding growth.
+Otherwise, select a traditional or do a mix of both traditional and Roth.